User Guide

 A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CampusBridge home folder.

-Q: What happens to my data when I upgrade from v1.3 to v1.4?
+Q: What happens to my data when I upgrade from v1.3 to v1.4 (or a later version)?

 Known issues